NYC schools Chancellor David Banks announces he’s retiring amid federal investigations

 Investigators are reportedly looking into clients of Terence Banks’ consulting firm who sought contracts with the city.

-The announcement from the 62-year-old schools chief concludes a 40-year career in the city’s public schools that stretched from being a school safety agent to helping launch a network of public schools geared toward young men of color.
+The announcement from the 62-year-old schools chief concludes a 40-year career in the city’s public schools that stretched from being a school safety agent to helping launch a network of public schools geared toward boys of color.
 Tapped by Adams, who said he never seriously considered other candidates to helm the nation’s largest school district, Banks promised sweeping change to a system he described as “fundamentally flawed.”

 In his time in office, though, Banks focused narrowly on two goals: overhauling reading instruction and exposing students to career options before graduating high school.